-Rattlesnakes are a real threat in California even in an urban setting and more so in the urban/wilderness interface.
+Rattlesnakes are a real threat in California even in the urban setting and more so in the Urban/Wildlife interface.
 Be aware of your surroundings.
-Snakes are found in areas of high grass or shrubs and sidewalks next to high grass and shrubs.
-Treat all snakes as venomous.
+Snakes are found in areas of high grass or shrubs and the side walks next to high grass and shrubs.
+Treat all snakes as if they are venomous.

-If bit by a rattlesnake, look for symptoms-fang marks, pain, swelling, nausea, weakness, rubbery taste in the mouth, black & blue discoloration of the bitten area within a few hours.
+Don't know if it was a rattlesnake bite?
+Look for symptoms-fang marks, pain, swelling, nausea, weakness, rubbery taste in the mouth, black & blue discoloration of the bitten area within a few hours.

 - Call 911 as soon as possible or get to the nearest hospital. - Keep the bitten area immobile.
 You can immobilize the area with an improvised splint made from a board, magazines, or other stiff material tied to the limb.
-Do not tie it too tight - you want to keep the blood flowing. - Keep the area of the rattlesnake bite lower than the heart. - Wash the rattlesnake bite with soap and water if possible. - If using a constricting bandage, the constriction should be loose enough to permit a finger to be inserted between the constricted extremity and the bandage.
-The purpose is to NOT stop blood flow but slow it.
-Compression bandages around the wound are idea. - Be prepared to provide a description of the snake including its head, coloration, and color pattern.
-This description will be useful in treating the wound with antivenom.
+Do not tie it too tight you want to keep the blood flowing. - Keep the area of the rattlesnake bite lower than the heart. - Wash the rattlesnake bite with soap and water if possible. - If using a constricting bandage, the constriction should be loose enough to permit a finger to be inserted between the constricted extremity and the bandage.
+The purpose is to NOT stop blood flow but slow it. - Be prepared to provide a description of the snake including its head, coloration, and color pattern.
+This description will be useful in treating the wound with anti-venom.